-What is Resort Tourism Management?
+What are the opportunities in Resort Tourism Management?

 To view the Resort Tourism Management brochure, click the highlighted link.